Novid-Patsham/Covid-project-MIT/README.md

 ### How to run :

 1) Fork the repo and download the files
-2) Go to the downloaded directory and run 'app.py'
+2) Go to the downloaded directory and run 'app.py' on command line using the code: 'python app.py'

 ## Website snaps: